-- a meeting in October when parents meet with their child's Tutor to discuss the settling in period. - An Information Evening in November when key staff pass on important information. - a progress review to be sent home termly. - a Year 7 Parents' Evening, which gives you the opportunity to discuss your child's progress with their subject teachers.
-This session is a valuable way of supporting your child's education and it is therefore important that you attend with your child. - an Open Day that takes place in September each year for prospective students.
-A formal invitation is issued for this event. - interviews with staff can be arranged by appointment at any time in the year.
+- A Welcome Evening on 28th June 2022 when we will share key information for September.. - an Information Evening on Monday 5th September 2022 when key staff pass on important information and you will have the opportunity to meet your child's tutor for the first time. - a meeting in November 2022 when parents meet with their child's Tutor to discuss the settling in period. - a progress review to be sent home termly. - a Year 7 Parents' Evening in June 2023, which gives you the opportunity to discuss your child's progress with their subject teachers.
+This session is a valuable way of supporting your child's education and it is therefore important that you attend with your child. - interviews with staff can be arranged by appointment at any time in the year.
 We will contact you at other times during the year if we are concerned about anything or to praise your child. - Individual teachers can be contacted directly via the 'Contact Details' page on the school website.